 What Is The Day Of The Dead

-This not only helps living members cope with the family member passing away, but they also believe the love and support from the living family members help to lift the deceased into their next life.
+This not only helps living members cope with the family member that has passed away, but they also believe the love and support from the living family members help to lift the deceased into their next life.

 To honor the dead the families will make altars.
 They will place photos of the family members that are to be remembered, their favorite foods, and any other memorabilia to comfort the deceased.

-It is also a holiday where the living often dress up like the dead and is thought to be the origins of Halloween, which is celebrated in the United States.
+It is also a holiday where the living often dress up like the dead and is thought to be the origin of Halloween, which is celebrated in the United States.

 Not, only is it one of the best festivals around the world to attend.
 It is one of Mexico’s most praised holidays.